 Our chief operating decision maker ("CODM"), who is our Chief Executive Officer, evaluates segment financial performance based on segment revenues and segment operating income.
 Segment operating expenses consist of direct and indirect costs principally related to personnel, facilities, IT infrastructure, consulting, travel and depreciation.
 Indirect costs are allocated to the segments generally based on relative segment revenues, fixed rates established by management based upon estimated expense contribution levels and other assumptions that management considers reasonable.
 We do not allocate broad-based incentive expense, share-based compensation expense, restructuring and acquisition-related expense, amortization expense, various corporate charges and certain other income and expense measures to our segments.
 These income and expense items are not allocated because they are not considered in evaluating the segment's operating performance.
 Our CODM does not evaluate the financial performance of each segment based on its respective assets or capital expenditures; rather, depreciation amounts are allocated to the segments from their internal cost centers as described above.

-The following tables summarize segment information for the quarters ended December 31, 2023 and 2022:
+The following tables summarize segment information for the quarters and six-month periods ended March 31, 2024 and 2023: